blueLiner33/VSD-Course-BWSI/README.md

 Then need to find nodes and it in reference to other nodes what parts are between them Need to name nodes

+## 16-mask cmos process
+selecting a substrate: doping is adding something else to a substrate active region see n type and p type mosfets

+creating active region for transistors need to clear an area with pocjets for active sites then put p substrate then oxide than photoresist mask1 ex is layer in custom layer is a mask mask is protection area is from light by using the mask then remove mask photoresist is stay proection layer for following steps of deprestion. si3n4 is etched off then remove photoresist. then place into oxidation furance to glow more oxidation then that creates an isolation area called locos(local oxidation of silicon.) parts that are where transistors go are called birds beak.

+N-well and p-well formation.
 ### Cell Design Flow

 #### Other